snowbillr/blog/_drafts/buttons-in-phaser-3.md

-# Buttons in Phaser 3

-Phaser 2 had buttons but they aren't built-in to Phaser 3.
+Phaser 2 had buttons but they aren't built in to Phaser 3.
 Thankfully, they are simple to make on our own.
-In this tutorial we'll go over the basics of what a button is in Phaser-land and a couple of different ways to make them.
+In this tutorial we'll break down what it means to be a button and how to make one in Phaser-land.

 ## Buttons Aren't Scary

 Buttons aren't some magic black box of mystery.
-At its core concept a button is something that responds to clicks.
+In its simplest form a button is something that responds to clicks.

 That's it.